Protect Thacker Pass Campaign Timeline

 September 15, 2021 — Bureau of Land Management accuses Will Falk and Max Wilbert of trespass for providing bathrooms to native elders at Thacker Pass, fining them $49,890.13.

 October 8, 2021 — Eighteen native elders from three regional tribes request a BLM permit for their ceremonial camp.
 The BLM does not respond.
+The initial protest camps are dismantled shortly afterwards due to further BLM threats.

 November 29, 2021 — The Reno-Sparks Indian Colony files an amended complaint in federal court alleging major previously unknown violations of the law.
-In January, Judge Miranda Du rejects the amended complaint because she wants to make a final decision on the case within a few months (note that the case has now continued for another calendar year).
+In January, Judge Miranda Du rejects the amended complaint because she wants to make a final decision on the case within a few months (the case would continue for another 14 months).

 February 11th, 2022 — Winnemucca Indian Colony files a motion to intervene in the lawsuit on the side of plaintiffs, claiming that BLM’s contention that they consulted with the Tribe is completely false.
 Judge Du rejects this motion shortly afterwards with the same reasoning used above.